VDIGPKU/CBNet_caffe/README.md

 by Yudong Liu

+## Update
+**We release our code based on mmdetection, and you can refer to https://github.com/VDIGPKU/CBNet**

 ## Introduction

-**Update:We release our code based on mmdetection,and you can refer to https://github.com/VDIGPKU/CBNet**

 This repository is modified on [Cascade R-CNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN), which is re-implemented by by Zhaowei Cai and Nuno Vasconcelos on the base of [Detectron](https://github.com/facebookresearch/Detectron).